Agnes Marie Geringer, CDP

-Sister Agnes Marie Geringer entered religious life in 1956.
-She considers her aunt, Sister Justina, a Sister of St. Joseph, as the person who most influenced her decision to enter religious life, as she admired her and wanted to be like her.
+Sister Agnes Marie Geringer entered religious life in 1956 from Corpus Christi parish in St. Louis.
+Her aunt Sister Justina, a Sister of St. Joseph, is the person who most influenced her decision to enter religious life, as she admired her and wanted to be like her.